 - ½ teaspoon freshly ground black pepper, or to taste

 - ¼ teaspoon crushed red pepper flakes, or to taste

 - 16 ounces potato gnocchi

-- ¼ cup grated Parmesan divided + additional for serving
+- ¼ cup grated Parmesan, or a vegetarian, plant-based hard cheese, divided + additional for serving

 - Fill a large pot with water, and bring to a boil.